This question rings loudly on every birdwatching group, listserv, and internet search. Here is a simplified approach for all lovers of hummers!

 For example, if you live in central Colorado, you are most likely to begin recording hummingbirds between April 15th and May 1st.
 However, you may not see a hummingbird until May 17th, or you might see a hummingbird before April 15th!

-What date should I hang up a hummingbird feeder?
+What date should I hang up a hummingbird feeder to help migrating hummingbirds?

 Using the map above, we can use the estimated arrival dates to paint a window of most likely arrival dates for hummingbirds.
 However, if you want to be proactive and provide a food source for early arriving hummingbirds, we recommend using the FIRST line, most south of your location.
 For example, if you live in South Dakota, hang your feeders around May 1st at the earliest, UNLESS you see a hummingbird before that date.